Comparison of Cryoblaster® Dry Ice Blasting Machines

 Industrial Maintenance

-For maintenance of diverse machine fleets.
-The ATX range offers the robustness needed for intensive daily use in the factory.
+For maintaining diverse machine fleets.
+The ATX range offers the robustness required for intensive daily use in factory environments.

 Recommended models:

-Intervention under voltage (according to protocols) or on fragile components.
-Complete control of the blast to avoid any thermal or mechanical shock.
+Cleaning live equipment (subject to protocols) or fragile components.
+Total flow control to prevent thermal or mechanical shock.

 Recommended models:

-Building, renovation after damage or tank cleaning.
-Priority on performance and blast capacity for stubborn contaminants.
+Building renovation, disaster restoration, or tank stripping.
+Priority on performance and blasting capacity for stubborn contamination.

 Recommended models:

-The choice of a dry ice blasting machine depends on your contamination, your surfaces and your available compressed air flow.
-Our technicians will assist you in defining the most cost-effective solution.
+Choosing the right dry ice blasting equipment depends on the type of contamination, the surface material, and your available air flow.
+Our technicians are here to help you define the most cost-effective solution.

-Frequently asked questions about choosing a dry ice blasting machine
+Frequently Asked Questions about choosing a dry ice blaster

-The choice mainly depends on the type of contamination, surface sensitivity, available compressed air flow and frequency of use.
-Compact models like the XP02 or XP07 are suitable for sensitive surfaces and precision interventions.
-ATX nano and ATX25 models are more versatile and allow you to treat larger surfaces or heavier fouling.
+The choice primarily depends on the type of contamination, surface sensitivity, available compressed air flow, and frequency of use.
+Compact models like the XP02 or XP07 are ideal for sensitive surfaces and precision tasks.
+The ATX nano and ATX25 models are more versatile, designed for larger surface areas or heavier industrial fouling.

-Which dry ice blasting machine for plastics manufacturing?
+Which dry ice machine is best for the plastics industry?

-In the plastics manufacturing industry, dry ice blasting is often used to clean molds and parting lines without disassembly.
-The most commonly used machines are the XP07 for precision and the ATX nano or ATX25-E for faster operations on larger molds.
+In the plastics industry, dry ice blasting is frequently used to clean molds and parting lines without disassembly.
+The most common choices are the XP07 for high precision and the ATX nano or ATX25-E for faster operations on larger, high-volume molds.

-For electrical cabinets and sensitive equipment, it is preferable to use a machine offering precise blast control.
-The XP02 and XP07 models are particularly well suited, as they allow gentle and controlled cleaning on fragile components.
+For electrical cabinets and sensitive equipment, it is best to use a machine that offers precise blast control.
+The XP02 and XP07 models are particularly well-suited for this, as they allow for gentle, controlled cleaning of fragile components without risk of damage.

-What pressure is needed for dry ice blasting?
+What pressure is required for dry ice blasting?

-The pressure used generally ranges between 2 and 16 bars depending on the machine and type of contamination.
-Precision operations are often performed between 4 and 8 bars, while heavier fouling may require higher pressures.
+Operating pressure typically ranges between 2 and 16 bar, depending on the machine and the type of contamination.
+Precision tasks are often performed between 4 and 8 bar, while heavier fouling or stripping applications may require higher pressures.

-Consumption depends on the machine used and the level of fouling.
-Small machines typically consume between 3 and 20 kg per hour, while industrial machines can reach 70 to 120 kg per hour for applications requiring high performance.
+Consumption depends on the specific machine and the severity of the fouling.
+Smaller units generally consume between 3 and 20 kg per hour, while high-performance industrial machines can reach 70 to 120 kg per hour for applications requiring maximum output.